MicrosoftDocs/data-integration/data-integration/gateways-business-continuity-and-disaster-recovery.md

 > [!NOTE]
 > This applies only to the Power BI service.
 Gateway availability depends on other services as detailed below.

-2. Virtual Network Data Gateway
+**2.Virtual Network Data Gateway**

 The **Virtual Network Data Gateway**, hosted in a customer-managed Azure Virtual Network (VNet), is deployed regionally.

-- If the gateway region is unavailable:
+If the gateway region is unavailable:

 - There is no **automatic failover**.
 - Users must **manually provision** a backup gateway in the **paired Azure region** to ensure continuity.
 - Workspaces and pipelines must be configured to target the backup gateway if failover is needed.

-3. On-premises Data Gateway
+**3.On-premises Data Gateway**

 The **On-premises Data Gateway** depends on several Azure services to connect securely to cloud services, including **Azure Relay**.

-- If the **Azure Relay service** is down in a region:
+If the **Azure Relay service** is down in a region:

 - The On-premises Data Gateway will **stop working**, even if your local infrastructure is unaffected.
 - There is **no automatic failover** for the Azure Relay service.
 - Customers are encouraged to **install a second gateway** in a **paired region** and configure **redundant gateway clusters** for high availability.

 ## Recommendations for Customers

 To enhance your business continuity and disaster recovery posture, Microsoft recommends the following actions:

-- For Virtual Network Data Gateway:
+For Virtual Network Data Gateway:

 - Deploy a **secondary gateway** in a paired region.
 - Use infrastructure-as-code (e.g., ARM, Bicep, Terraform) to automate deployment and configuration.

-- For On-premises Data Gateway:
+For On-premises Data Gateway:

 - Configure **high availability clusters**.
 - Install gateways in **multiple Azure regions** if your scenarios are sensitive to regional failures.
 - Monitor gateway connectivity and set up alerts for failure detection.

 ## Summary Table